River Farm: River Farm for sale

+On September 29, 2021, the interim executive director, CFO and all 5 of the board members who wanted to sell River Farm all resigned in defeat after a year of a stalemate.
+The remaining 5 Board members removed River Farm from the real estate market.
+They reiterated their commitment to keeping AHS at River Farm and ensuring that it is open to the public in perpetuity, as Enid Annenberg Haupt always intended.

 Washington at River Farm

 Today's smaller River Farm is located on the northernmost division of Washington's original property.
 River Farm features a 1920s estate house with naturalistic and formal garden areas.
 It still preserves several historical associations with Washington.
 Its Kentucky coffeetrees are descendants of those first introduced to Virginia upon Washington's return from surveys in the Ohio River Valley.

 The estate's oldest trees are a large Black Walnut Tree which is over 250 years old, and the 240+ year old Osage-orange (Maclura pomifera), believed to be one of the largest in the United States.
 An old tale claimed it was a gift from Thomas Jefferson to the Washington family, and grown from seedlings of the Lewis and Clark Expedition of 1804–1806.

 Horticultural landmark

 In 2004, River Farm was designated a Horticultural Landmark by the American Society for Horticultural Science.
 This recognition was due to the ability to retain its historic character while at the same time showcasing the best and most environmentally responsible gardening practices.
 Horticultural Landmark features include vistas stretching down to the Potomac River as well as its artful blend of naturalistic and formal gardens that offer year-round delight to visitors of all ages.

 In addition, there are extensive and creative play areas for children, demonstration gardens for both edible and ornamental plants, a four-acre meadow, and scenic resting places for picnickers, artists, and romantics.
 Other highlights include two small buildings with planted "living" roofs, one of the largest Osage-orange trees in the nation, an orchard, a grove of rare Franklinia trees, and frequent sightings of bald eagles, bluebirds, foxes, wild turkeys and other wildlife.